cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 Optional:

 - `node_count` (Number) Number of nodes in the region.
-Will always be 0 for serverless clusters.
+Will always be 0 for shared clusters.
-- `primary` (Boolean) Set to true to mark this region as the primary for a Serverless cluster.
+- `primary` (Boolean) Set to true to mark this region as the primary for a shared cluster.
 Exactly one region must be primary.
 Dedicated clusters expect to have no primary region.

 Read-Only: